SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

          var doesNotNeedToBeSettable: Int { get }
       }

-Type property requirements are always prefixed by the ``class`` keyword when they are defined in a protocol.
+Always prefix type property requirements with the ``class`` keyword when you define them in a protocol.
-This is true even though they are prefixed with the ``static`` keyword when implemented by a structure or enumeration:
+This is true even though type property requirements are prefixed with the ``static`` keyword when implemented by a structure or enumeration:

 .. testcode:: instanceProperties